persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-07-25-next-js-devops-by-github-actions-and-pages.md

   - jamstack
   - ssg
 ---
-Next.js with TypeScript - DevOps by GitHub Actions and Pages
+Next.js with TypeScript - DevOps by GitHub Actions and hosted at GitHub Pages

 <a href="https://persteenolsen.github.io/gh-actions-pages-next-js-one/" target="_blank">Try the demo...</a>